-At the end of the reporting period, the Israeli government initiated a nationwide vaccination campaign against the coronavirus, in an attempt to eradicate the pandemic and reduce morbidity rates.
-According to publications of the Ministry of Health, to the date of the report close to 5.1 million individuals in Israel have received the first dose of the vaccination, of which 4.2 million have also been administered the second dose.
+In the reporting period, the Israeli government continued the nationwide vaccination campaign against the coronavirus, in an attempt to eradicate the pandemic and reduce morbidity rates.
+According to publications of the Ministry of Health, to the date of the report close to 6.7 million individuals in Israel have received the first dose of the vaccination, of which 6.1 million have also been administered the second dose, 4.4 million of which have been administered a third dose, and of the latter, 700 thousand individuals have been administered a fourth dose[1].
+As of the date of publication of the report, activity in the Israeli economy has almost fully resumed.
+Most of the employees, primarily in the Company's call and service centers, work almost full time from the offices of the Company.